xtreamsrl/botframework-downtime-proxy/README.md

-# botframework-downtime-proxy
+# Bot Framework Downtime Proxy
-An Azure function that can be used in Azure Channel Registration to distract the user from downstream bot downtimes
+An Azure deployable Function that can be used in Azure Channel Registration as endpoint and redirects inbound traffic to a downstream Bot Framework engine (that can run as an App Service instance, for example).
+This is particularly useful for experimental and R&D bots that cannot afford a reliable production configuration for the bot, yet they still need a way to notify users when the bot is temporarily down - which happens a lot for free App Service plans.